GoogleCloudPlatform/community/using-ha-vpn-with-fortigate/index.md

 ---
-title: Google Cloud HA VPN Interop Guide for Fortigate
+title: Google Cloud HA VPN interoperability guide for Fortigate
-description: Describes how to build site-to-site IPsec VPNs between HA VPN on Google Cloud Platform (GCP) and Fortigate.
+description: Describes how to build site-to-site IPSec VPNs between HA VPN on Google Cloud Platform (GCP) and Fortigate.
 author: ashishverm
 tags: HA VPN, Cloud VPN, interop, Fortinet, FortiOS
-date_published: 2019-07-06
+date_published: 2019-07-16
 ---

-# Using HA VPN with Fortigate

-Author: ashishverm

 Learn how to build site-to-site IPSec VPNs between [HA VPN](https://cloud.google.com/vpn/docs/) on Google Cloud Platform (GCP) and Fortigate.

 Fortinet terminology and the Fortinet logo are trademarks of Fortinet or its affiliates in the United States and/or other countries.

 _Disclaimer: This interoperability guide is intended to be informational in nature and shows examples only.
 Customers should verify this information by